mkson668/SpeedTheory/README.txt

 development setup:
 - add nodemon to package.json, and run yarn start to activate nodemon
+- mongoDB cluster username and password credentials on account

 Project description:
 This will be an e-commerce webapp  that aims to serve as a replacement for the